-- 1) The following elevations were applied to approximate the combined capacity and current volume of Ponds 0-8:

-- Average top of embankment elevation: 590.0

-- Average water surface elevation: 580.0
+- Pond 8: 592.0 - The following elevations (in ft-amsl) were applied to approximate the combined capacity and current volume of Ponds 0-8: - Average top of embankment elevation: 590.0 - Average water surface elevation (after dewatering): 580.0

-- Average pond bottom elevation: 575.0

-- 2) Features observed and documented in this checklist were not considered a deficiency or release as classified under 40 CFR 257.83(b)(5) and required no immediate action beyond periodic inspection in accordance with the SMP and typical maintenance.
+- Average pond bottom elevation: 575.0 - 3) Features observed and documented in this checklist were not considered a deficiency or release as classified under 40 CFR 257.83(b)(5) and required no immediate action beyond periodic inspection in accordance with the SMP and typical maintenance.

 Name of Engineer: Tiffany D. Johnson, P.E.

-Date: October 15, 2018
+Date: October 10, 2019

 Engineering Firm: Golder Associates Inc.

-Signature